vietai/ViPubmed/README.md

 ```

 ## Acknowledgment
-We would like to thank Google for the support of Cloud credits and TPU quota!
+We would like to thank the Google TPU Research
+Cloud (TRC) program and Soonson Kwon (Google
+ML Ecosystem programs Lead) for their supports.